Nurse Practitioner Visa Sponsorship Jobs in Arkansas

 Which companies sponsor visas for nurse practitioners in Arkansas?

 The largest sponsors for nurse practitioner roles in Arkansas are major health systems, including UAMS Health (University of Arkansas for Medical Sciences), Baptist Health, Mercy Hospital Northwest, and Arkansas Children's Hospital.
-Federally Qualified Health Centers operating in rural and underserved areas also have a track record of sponsoring NPs, partly because they qualify for National Interest Waiver and J-1 Conrad 30 waiver programs tied to Health Professional Shortage Areas.
+Federally Qualified Health Centers operating in rural and underserved areas also have a track record of sponsoring NPs, partly because they qualify for National Interest Waiver and J-1 visa Conrad 30 waiver programs tied to Health Professional Shortage Areas.

 Which visa types are most common for nurse practitioner roles in Arkansas?

-H-1B is the most common visa for nurse practitioners in Arkansas, as NP roles typically qualify as specialty occupations requiring a graduate-level degree.
+H-1B visa is the most common visa for nurse practitioners in Arkansas, as NP roles typically qualify as specialty occupations requiring a graduate-level degree.
 EB-3 immigrant visas are also used by hospitals sponsoring NPs for permanent residence.
 Internationally trained NPs working in underserved areas may pursue the J-1 Conrad 30 waiver or EB-2 National Interest Waiver as alternative paths, though eligibility depends on individual circumstances and employer participation.

 Which cities in Arkansas have the most nurse practitioner sponsorship jobs?